Independent Living Skills

 • Cooking and Baking

-• Kitchen cookware and appliances are modified with bright or textured stickers to allow easy operation
+• Kitchen cookware and appliances are adapted with bright or textured stickers to enhance ease of use.

 • Laundry